solvcon/solvcon/doc/source/concept.rst

 really want a traditional input file, nothing stops you.

 You can use the way how :mod:`solvcon` is structured to organize your simulation code.
-It makes good sense since you are using Solvcon_.
+It makes good sense since you are using SOLVCON_.
 However, it's also OK for you to take other way to organize your code.
-The only thing you need to do is to make use of Solvcon_.
+The only thing you need to do is to make use of SOLVCON_.

-No matter how you use Solvcon_, it would save you from a lot of coding for the features it provides.
+No matter how you use SOLVCON_, it would save you from a lot of coding for the features it provides.

-Although Solvcon_ is convenient, it does impose limitation to how you can write your code.
+Although SOLVCON_ is convenient, it does impose limitation to how you can write your code.
 The entry point has to be a Python script.
 Sometimes it's cumbersome, but usually there are workarounds.
-Solvcon_ would be a good tool, but it's not a free lunch.
+SOLVCON_ would be a good tool, but it's not a free lunch.

 .. vim: set ft=rst ff=unix fenc=utf8 ai: